hcallen/python-xmatters/docs/user-guide.rst

 .. note::

-    Refer to :ref:`api:API Objects` for methods to access object-specific endpoints.
+    Refer to :ref:`api:Objects` for methods to access object-specific endpoints.

 Example: